Manucu/goit-node-rest-api-main/README.md

 ## 📝 License
 MIT © 2025
-Built with ❤️ by Alexander Andersen
+Built with ❤️ by Emanuel Niculai